Skip to Content

 Calabrian salumi

 De Calabria is the place to head for nduja.
 Theirs is both truly authentic and of a fantastic quality.
 You’ll see the fresh chilli is unevenly chopped (a sure sign of an artisan product!) and has infused the product with a flame-red colour.
 Spread it on biscuits or bread and drizzle with honey.
 Or use it in your cooking: under the skin of a roast chicken, stirred through a pasta sauce, in the middle of arancini or croquettes, or fry your eggs in a good chunk of it.
-There’s a recipe for eggs in purgatory linked to this piece, which makes for the kind of brunch that really wakes you up.

 Do talk with the guys at De Calabria, though, as you’ll find they’ve a few other bits of salumi to offer – their nduja producer is also the farmer of the pigs, so makes use of all of the beast.
 There’s a chilli-spiced capocollo, chilli-spiced pancetta, chilli-spiced salame (soppressata), and a totally-porky, nose-to-tail pressed head terrine known in Calabria as gelatina.
 All fantastic.